Kev0Bui/Kev0Bui/README.md

 # [📫 Connect with Me](https://linktr.ee/buiwonder)

 I'm currently looking for my next opportunity in Content, Design, Product and open to a complete career transition...
-New Year, New Me :wink: